python-trio/trio/docs/source/reference-lowlevel.rst

 it; ``run_sync_soon_not_threadsafe=`` is optional.
 (If it's not passed, then Trio will just use your threadsafe version in all cases.)

+**That's it!** If you've followed all these steps, you should now have a cleanly-integrated hybrid event loop.
+Go make some cool GUIs/games/whatever!

 Limitations